Trump administration sues to delay release of... | Taiwan News

 “I am hard-pressed to identify any significant Trump decision during my tenure that wasn’t driven by reelection calculations,” Bolton writes in the book, according to a news release from the publisher.

-The book has been highly anticipated for months, especially after news broke during Trump's impeachment trial that the manuscript offered a vivid account of the president's efforts to withhold military aid from Ukraine in exchange for the country assisting with investigations into Trump's political rival Joe Biden.
-Those allegations formed the crux of the impeachment case, which ended with the president's Senate acquittal in February.
+The book has been highly anticipated for months, especially after news broke during Trump's impeachment trial that the manuscript offered a vivid account of the president's efforts to freeze military aid to Ukraine until the country assisted with investigations into Trump's political rival Joe Biden.
+Those allegations formed the crux of the impeachment case, which ended in February with the president's acquittal in the Senate.

-Cooper did not immediately return an email seeking comment on the lawsuit.
-He has previously said that he sent Bolton’s manuscript to White House classification specialist Ellen Knight in late December and that Knight and Bolton spent nearly four months going through the nearly 500-page book multiple times, “often line by line.”
+Cooper did not immediately return an email seeking comment on the lawsuit Tuesday.
+He has previously said that he sent Bolton’s manuscript to White House classification specialist Ellen Knight in late December and that Knight and Bolton spent nearly four months going through the book multiple times, “often line by line.”

+According to the lawsuit, Knight completed her review in late April and determined that the manuscript draft did not contain classified information.

 In a statement Tuesday, the American Civil Liberties Union said the lawsuit is “doomed to fail.”
-Ben Wizner, the director of the organization's speech, technology and privacy project, said the Supreme Court had rejected a half-century ago the Nixon administration's efforts to block the release of the Pentagon Papers, and said it is well-established that prior restraints on publication are unconstitutional.
+Ben Wizner, the director of the organization's speech, privacy and technology project, said the Supreme Court had rejected a half-century ago the Nixon administration's efforts to block the publication of the Pentagon Papers, and said it is well-established that prior restraints on publication are unconstitutional.

 “As usual, the government’s threats have nothing to do with safeguarding national security, and everything to do with avoiding scandal and embarrassment," Wizner said.